7 Best Adidas Spike Shoes Tested & Reviewed

 Break Them In

-Consumers that aren’t familiar with Adidas shoes should know what some of its lingo means when it comes to its features, design and tech.
+Consumers that aren’t familiar with Adidas shoes should know what some of its lingoes means when it comes to its features, design, and tech.
 These include:

-- SPRINTWEB– This is a synthetic construction used on the upper of the shoes that makes it lightweight, yet still durable.
-SPINTWEB tech is commonly used for running, basketball, soccer sneakers and more, and is also combined with mesh to increase ventilation.
+- SPRINTWEB– This is a synthetic construction used on the upper of the shoes that make it lightweight, yet still durable.
+SPRINT WEB tech is commonly used for running, basketball, soccer sneakers and more, and is also combined with mesh to increase ventilation.

 Q: Can you remove the spikes?

 A: Being able to remove the spikes depends on each specific shoe.
-Some options have that ability, and even come with a tool kit that do so.
+Some options have that ability and even come with a toolkit that does so.
 If the spikes are removable, it is not hard to take them off or put them back on.
 This option allows for running on different types of terrain.

 Q: What size running spikes do I get?